 According to the official Swedish transport authority (Transport Styrelsen), in 2018 (latest available figures), 901 companies were active on the market, of which 272 operated regular services and 629 charter and long-distance services (Transport Styrelsen 2020).
-Over time, there has been a decrease in the number of bus operators, including a decrease in the number of charter and long-distance services, also as a result of competition due to increased competitiveness of rail services.
+Over time, there has been a decrease in the number of bus operators, including a decrease in the number of charter and long-distance services.